 That something so monumental can hang on tests of statistical significance of such minor magnitude is disturbing.
 When we discover the grail, we want fireworks and the best Champagne, not an improvement of 0.001 (one person out of a thousand scoring one point higher, for example).

-That’s not a blockbuster for the drug company, nor reason for hope among the afflicted families.
+That’s not a blockbuster for the drug company, nor a reason for hope among the afflicted families.